adrian-rosario/node-react-udemy/README.md

 ## Project Two, ticketing - users, sales, payments

+### 6. Password hashing

+- before writing to MongoDB, `password` is not longer saved in plain text (login comparison is a later step)

 ### 5. Bad Request error type added

 - existing email check, added `BadRequestError` that can be used with `throw`